Gunjan14606/Git-Demo/Readme.md

 Hello,

-I am new in Git!
+I am new in Git! what are you doing?